anonymousCSCode/ReSPlay/README.md

 python getPosition.py
 ```

+**After the abovementioned processes, some necessary contents are automatically parsed and stored in a nested directory.**

-The directories named with the package name contain five folders (see Figure 1), each of which includes widget screenshots (see Figure 2), layout files (see Figure 3), and GUI screenshots (see Figure 4).
+The directories named with the package name contain five folders/scenarios (see Figure 1), each of which includes widget screenshots (see Figure 2), layout files (see Figure 3), and GUI screenshots (see Figure 4).

 #### Figure 1:
 ![figure1](https://github.com/anonymousCSCode/ReSPlay/blob/main/Figures/scenrios_1.jpg)